 10 enchanting Toronto gardens where you can see and smell the flowers

 Gardens in Toronto are necessary floral reprieves in this urban jungle we call home.
-When the TTC delays and road rage all get to be too much, there's nothing like a trip to these green oases to remind you it's the simple things in life that matter.
+Even though summer is nearly over, there's nothing like a trip to these green oases to remind you it's the simple things in life that matter.

 Here are some enchanting gardens in Toronto where you can see and smell flowers.